Insights/AI Strategy

 Norvik Research & Practice Team

 Gartner's figure — that 85% of AI projects fail to move from experimentation to production — has become a cliché precisely because it's true.
-The organisations we work with have typically run two or three proof-of-concepts before they call us.
+The organisations we work with have typically run two or three proof-of-concepts before they engage us.
 Some of those PoCs were technically impressive.
 None of them survived first contact with the production environment.
+The pattern is consistent enough that we can now identify the failure modes in the first 30 minutes of a project review.

 The PoC Trap